jhorman8/Personal/Readme.md

 - Add linters to scan the code and detect vulnerabilities like SQL inyection
 - Create a CI/CD for the code deployment
 - Optimize the code to re-use code.
+- Add http helpers to cover all the possible incomming issues from GM API.
+- For the sensitive data we could implement queues or service buses to keep store the data is something goes wrong.
+- Implement logs for each step throught the api flow to keep track all the consumptions to SmartCar and GM API.